 Electronics, 5G IoT

-Electronic chips, semiconductors, IC circuits, 5G IOT, wafers, optical components, photovoltaics, camera lenses.
+Electronic chips, semiconductors, IC circuits, 5G IOT, AI, Electric Vehicles (EVs),wafers, optical components, photovoltaics, camera lenses.

 Laboratories